FlimFlamSlammer/tower-defense/README.md

 Enemies also have some randomness built into their pathfinding algorithm.
 This means their optimal path cannot be as easily exploited by certain towers/strategies such as piercing projectiles.

 ## Getting the Game
 You can download a build from the releases page.
-These builds have been tested and should not contain any severe bugs.
+These builds have been tested and should not contain any glaring issues.
 However, as this is a work-in-progress, do not expect a bug-free experience.
 If you want to try out the latest changes, you can download the source code and import it using the [Godot Engine](https://godotengine.org/).